Okipa/laravel-table/README.md

 This closure will be executed when sorting will be triggered on the column and will allow you to manipulate a `Illuminate\Database\Eloquent\Builder $query` and a `string $direction` arguments.

-This feature will be useful to configure specific sorting behaviour.

 ```php
 class UsersTable extends AbstractTableConfigurations
 {